7Bhargav7/7Bhargav7/Readme.md

   - Configuring firewalls in Metasploitable VM
   - Developing a shell script to detect and prevent malicious .lnk files from autorunning via USB
   - Exploring Nmap and analyzing network traffic with Wireshark
-  - Preparing to dive into Burp Suite for comprehensive web security testing

 ## 🤝 Collaboration Interests
 - Network security projects